steno-aarhus/registers-project-database/sds/application/index.md

 You can apply for data from the Danish Health Data Authority (SDS) for your project at Statistics Denmark.

-Before you can send in you application to SDS:
+Before you can send in you application to SDS the following must be fulfilled:
 - you need to have an approved project at DST
 - the project has to be approved by RM's "Intern fortegnelse" and other approvals, if applicable.